Qualifying

 When consolidation helps — and when it doesn't

 Consolidation works best when the new rate is genuinely lower, the term is short enough that total interest paid stays below your current trajectory, and you stop adding new revolving balances.
 It does not erase debt — it reorganizes it.
 If the repayment period stretches significantly (say, rolling 2 years of credit-card debt into a 7-year loan), you may pay more in total interest even at a lower rate.
-Run the full-term math before signing.
+Run the full-term math before signing with the Debt Consolidation Calculator.

 By the numbers